xt0fer/ke/README.md

 ### The Web Frontend

 IN the last ZCW cohort, I wanted a very simple web frontend demo to show how to use `websockets` in front of a _normal_ program (in this case a text editor).
-The _protocol_ between front end and back end in this case is just keyboard input coming into the editor and after each key, a re-display of the `CurrentScreen` (the contents of the editor which show within the HTML terminal element oin the browser).
+The _protocol_ between front end and back end in this case is just keyboard input coming into the editor and after each key, a re-display of the `CurrentScreen` (the contents of the editor which show within the HTML terminal element in the browser).
+The current screen  is basically a padded string of rows-by-columns which represents the terminal screen.
+The terminal is a basic `vt100` (well, a lite version)

 ## Editor Machinery

 Going to integrate the contents of `github.com/ke/kg`

-- add in `kg` code
+- add in `kg` code - done
-- wire up to `web/server`
+- wire up to `web/server` - done
 - integrate new `buffer/buffer`